Continuous Speculative Decoding for Autoregressive Image Generation: Detailed Proofs

 \subsection{Acceptance-Rejection Sampling}

-After rejection, we should resample a new token from:
+After rejection, we should resample a new output from:

-But $p(x)-q(x)$ is hard to obtain.
-This term represents the subtraction between multiple Gaussian product terms.
-Besides, the integral $Z=\int_{x^\prime}max(0,p(x^\prime)-q(x^\prime))dx^\prime$ is also hard to compute and may introduce calculation errors if we employ approximation.
+But $Z$ is hard to obtain.
+This integral $Z=\int_{x^\prime}max(0,p(x^\prime)-q(x^\prime))dx^\prime$ is difficult to compute and may introduce computation errors if we employ an approximation.
 This integral also does not have an analytical form.

+On the other hand, sampling from proposal distribution $p(Y)$ requires the diffusion loss module to forward for another time, since the entire distribution is determined by all the denoising steps.
+But in practice, extra model inference introduces heavy overhead and extra latency, and may reduce the speed of speculative decoding, which is harmful for the whole algorithm.

-Therefore, the introduction of acceptance-rejection sampling can eliminate $Z$ by $M=\frac{1}{Z}$ to:
+\paragraph{Proof of Corollary~\ref{thm:simplified}} The introduction of acceptance-rejection sampling can eliminate $Z$ by $M=1/Z$.
+The denoising trajectory alignment can simplify the expression and avoid repetitive diffusion model inference.
+The result is given by:

-Afterward, we could get the computable results as long as eliminate the intermediate denoising term by $\Sigma$.
-And the final expression is easy to get.
-The modified distribution can be sampled by this way.
+Afterward, we can obtain the computable results by eliminating the intermediate denoising term denoted as $\Sigma$.
+The final expression can be derived easily.
+The modified distribution can be sampled using this approach.